howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

 That's it!
-All the secrets have been set and it is now possible to deploy and execute your github action.
+All the secrets have been set and it is now possible to deploy and execute your GitHub Action.
 If you want to see the name of the secrets available in your repository, you can do so using the `gh secret list` command.

 <Instruction>